-If you buy a replacement book it must be exactly the same as the one which was lost or damaged for instance, you may not replace a hardback with a paperback.
-When you talk to the librarian they can give you specifics on what you need to look for when replacing the book.
+If you buy a replacement book it must be a new item which is exactly the same as the one which was lost or damaged.
+For instance, you may not replace a hardback with a paperback.
+When you speak to the librarian they can give you specifics on what you need to look for when replacing the book.

 *If you have damaged a book please come discuss it with a librarian first in order to see exactly how it will be handled before you buy a new book.
 Some books can be easily mended and you may be charged less than the cost of the book, others are more difficult and require complete replacement.